Ph.D. student opportunities

 Ancient climates and environments

-- Modern calibration and proxy system modeling of leaf wax hydrogen isotopes.
+- Modern calibration of leaf wax hydrogen isotopes and paleoclimate reconstruction.
 Can we quantify uncertainties (structural as well as parametric) on leaf wax hydrogen isotopes using a forward model embedded in a GCM?
 How much uncertainty is reduced when we add rich new measurements of modern tropical plants, soils, and waters?
-Current opportunities include greenhouse studies and model investigations.
+Current opportunities include greenhouse studies, model investigations, and paleoclimate reconstructions via lake sediments.

 Earth system modeling and data synthesis